BuruzL/Chahida/README.md

 Demo Tips

-Login using any email from Directory
+Login using any email from Director or create your own account

 Try searching: B+, CSE110, wallet, Nazrul Hall